 We went away recently with my entire family (fourteen of us in total) and it was a wonderful time, but how on earth does one cope with so many people?!
 If you get along with your family like I do, then group holidays with them can be great fun, you’re on holiday with people you love and want to spend time with, you get along with everyone and know the general traits of those with you, you get free child care and you make some fantastic fun memories.
 But, but, but, let’s not rose tint (or rosé tint, ha!) it, it can be hard work especially if like me you’re going away with quite a large group.
 There’s always a lot of clearing up, swimming costumes and shoes on the floor to pick up, dishwashers to empty and potential arguing between the kids etc. It often is your routine at home but multiplied.
 So, if you want to get the most out of your time away, and if you want to come out the other side unscathed, here’s my tongue-in-cheek guide to surviving a big family holiday.

-I’ve just mentioned it, and the one big thing (I think) that can cause arguments on holiday is the tidying up, so if in doubt, avoid all tidying up by following these two simple tips:
+I’ve just mentioned it, and the one big thing (I think) that can cause arguments on holiday is the tidying up, so where possible, avoid all tidying up by following these two simple tips:

 Look busy: If in doubt, look busy.
 If clearing up needs doing or a dishwasher needs emptying and you’re not feeling it, look like you’re riffling through a bag, grab the toddler, grab anyone’s child and get busy, looking busy.
-Looking like you’re doing something that requires extreme concentration makes people think you’re already busy, thus probably/possibly already helping in some way.
-Have I said busy enough times?
-Yes.
+Looking like you’re doing something that requires extreme concentration makes people think you’re already in the throws of something, thus probably/possibly already helping in some way.
 Win.

 The walk in – walk out the room: Again if things look like they’re getting serious, if there is arguing going about who left what mess, walking into a room and looking like you’ve remembered something then walking out again, works perfectly.
 You look like you’re in the middle of something, thus people think you’re probably helping anyway.